Predicting the Timing of Camera Movements From the Kinematics of Instruments in Robotic-Assisted Surgery Using Artificial Neural Networks: METHODS

 \subsubsection{Advance Camera Movement Prediction}

-After finding the segment duration that yielded the best results, we examined the possibility of predicting that a camera movement would occur in a certain amount of time, rather than immediately following the kinematic segment.
+We additionally examined the possibility of predicting that a camera movement would occur in a certain amount of time, rather than immediately following the kinematic segment.
 This is important for opening the possibility of online execution of an automated camera movement following the prediction that a camera movement should occur.
 We therefore examined the performance of the ensemble when trained to predict that a camera movement would occur in 0.25, 0.5 and 1 second, and compared these results to the ability of the ensemble to predict an imminent camera movement.